-A VLAN database stores and organizes VLAN registration information useful for switching frames to and from a switch.
-A VLAN database consists of a static entries (Static VLAN or SVLAN table) and dynamic entries (Dynamic VLAN or DVLAN table).
+A filtering database stores and organizes VLAN registration information useful for switching frames to and from a switch.
+A filtering database consists of a static entries (Static VLAN or SVLAN table) and dynamic entries (Dynamic VLAN or DVLAN table).

-29.2.1 Static Entries (SVLAN Table)
+27.2.1 Static Entries (SVLAN Table)